Community Service

 • 10th-12th Graders: All hours must be submitted through the MobileServe app.
 Directions for using MobileServe can be found on the school website > Student Life > Community Service.

-• 9th Graders: All service hours completed between April 30 - September 11, 2022 must be submitted on paper logs to Mrs. Baxter at the beginning of the school year.
-She will meet with you to introduce MobileServe in early September.
+• 9th Graders: All service hours completed between April 30 - September 11, 2022 must be submitted on paper logs at the beginning of the school year.
+A member of the Office of Mission will meet with you to introduce MobileServe in early September.
 The log form can be found on the school website > Student Life > Community Service.

 • Hours should NOT be submitted on both logs and the app!